facelessuser/soupsieve/docs/src/markdown/selectors.md

 ------------------------------- | ----------------------------------- | -----------
 `[attribute!=value]`            | `#!css [target!=_blank]`            | Equivalent to `#!css :not([target=_blank])`.
 `:contains(text)`               | `#!css p:contains(text)`            | Select all `#!html <p>` elements that contain "text" in their content, either directly in themselves or indirectly in their decedents.

+!!! warning "Contains"
+    Contains is an expensive operation as it scans every element's content, which includes all of the content of each child of the element under consideration.

+    If you use a pattern such as `#!css *:contains(text)` it will scan all the children of every element.
+This will cause some elements to get scanned over and over again as the tree is walked.
+The more specific you are the better.
+If you use `#!css p.special:contains(text)`, only `#!html <p>` elements with the class `special` will have their content scanned (along with their children). `contains` is evaluated as one of the last checks, so if any other comparison invalidates the match, `contains` will not be performed.

 --8<--
 refs.txt